 Casablanca Port: Weather by Season

-Because Casablanca sits right on the Atlantic coast, it stays much cooler than the desert cities inland.
-So, you’ll mostly find mild, breezy weather that is perfect for walking from the port to the city center.
+Since it sits along the Atlantic coast, the city stays much cooler than the desert areas inland.
+So, you’ll usually find mild, breezy weather that works well for walking between the port and the city center.

 | Season | Months | Avg.
 High | Avg.
 Low | What to Expect |